AdrianPiccini/Exceptions/README.md

 # Exceptions

+# PT-BR
-PT-BR - Este é um projeto buscando por em prática meus conhecimentos sobre o tratamento de exceções.
-Um projeto simples, com três tipo de contas bancárias e cada uma com suas operações específicas.
+Este é um projeto buscando por em prática meus conhecimentos sobre o tratamento de exceções.
+Ao iniciar é solicitado as informações para a realização de check-in no hotel.
+Existe o trabalho de datas e o tratamento de exceções empregados para o funcionamento do sistema.

+# EN
-EN - This is a project seeking to put into practice my knowledge of exception handling.
-A simple project, with three types of bank accounts and each one with its specific operations.
+This is a project seeking to put into practice my knowledge of exception handling.
+When starting, information is requested to check-in at the hotel.
+There is the work of dates and the handling of exceptions used to make the system work.